JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

 - Best Novelette Nominations (65)
     - There are 28 unique authors that use *she/her* pronouns
     - There are 26 unique authors that use *he/him* pronouns
-    - There is 1 unique author that use *they/them* pronouns
+    - There is 1 unique author that uses *they/them* pronouns
 - The three authors with the most nominations are
     1. Seanan McGuire (7)
     2. Mira Grant (6)